-The University assesses a graduation fee of \$50 at the time the student registers for the fifth meeting.
-This fee covers the cost of graduation (diploma, diploma cover, etc.).
+The University assesses a diploma fee of \$50 at the time the student registers for the fifth meeting of undergraduate courses.
+For graduate students, the diploma fee is charge a the time the student registers for their last module.
+The fee covers the cost of graduation diploma, diploma cover, etc.)